 Option 2 - Replace It With Something Removable

 This is called a partial denture or “flipper” if it’s replacing a few teeth; it’s called a denture if replacing all of the teeth.

 - Pros—This can be removed for cleaning, and can be easily repaired if it breaks.
 It is the least expensive way to replace the tooth.

 - Cons—It does not look or chew like your natural tooth.

 - Dentures have about a 50% loss in chewing ability from natural teeth.
-It is difficult to chew things like salad and carrots with dentures.
+It will be difficult to chew things like salad, carrots, and other hard or crunchy foods with dentures.

-- This does not give the bone a tooth to hold, so you will lose jawbone over time.
-There is an average five-year life span for a denture, because as the jawbone resorbs away the denture gets loose and has to be remade to fit the new shape of the bone.
+This does not give the bone a tooth to hold, so you will lose the jawbone over time.
+There is an average five-year life span for a denture because as the jawbone deteriorates away, the denture gets loose and has to be remade to fit the new shape of the bone.